epics-base/pvaPy/documentation/streamingFramework.md

 ```

 This command is the same as before, with additional option that requests 2 consumers
 spawned, with IDs of 1 and 2.
+Each consumer will run as a separate process.

 On terminal 2, generate images as before: